belav/csharpier/README.md

 Compare [AllInOne](./CSharpier/CSharpier.Tests/Samples/AllInOne.cst) to [AllInOne.Formatted](./CSharpier/CSharpier.Tests/prettier-plugin-csharpier/Samples/AllInOne.Formatted.cs) to get a sense of what is missing.
 [Compare In Github](https://github.com/belav/csharpier/compare/master...progress)

-# Prettier-Plugin-CSharpier (most likely abandoned due to performance issues with the approach)
+# Prettier-Plugin-CSharpier

-This is a prettier plugin for csharp.
+**This is most likely abandoned due to performance issues with the approach** This is a prettier plugin for csharp.
 It uses a simple .net core console application to use Roslyn to generate the syntax tree.
 It can generate mostly correct code for c# <= 8.0.
 The remaining major issues
 - Comments are a WIP, most of them are lost on formatting.